Birational rigidity of orbifold degree 2 del Pezzo fibrations: Introduction

-In low degrees most results concentrate on smooth models, which is somehow a strong restriction in lower degrees.
-A general cubic surface (degree $3$ del Pezzo) fibration has smooth total space.
-But this is no longer true in degrees $1$ and $2$.
-For example a degree $2$ del Pezzo surface can be defined as the zeros of a quartic form in $\MP(1,1,1,2)$, which is smooth in general.
-However, when defined over a base curve this will typically have some orbifold singularities of type $\frac{1}{2}(1,1,1)$; see \cite{YPG} for notation and explanation of this type of singularities.
-Stable rationality of very general del Pezzo fibrations in low degrees was recently studied in \cite{KO}.
+A smooth degree $2$ del Pezzo surface can be defined as the zeros of a quartic form in $\MP(1,1,1,2)$, and a general such form defines a smooth del Pezzo sufrace of degree $2$.
+However, when defined over a base curve this will typically have some orbifold singularities of type $\frac{1}{2}(1,1,1)$ enforced by the zeros of the coefficient of the quadratic monomial in the defining polynomial of the 3-fold; see \cite[\S1.]{YPG} for notation and explanation of this type of singularities.
+This coefficient degree imposes a discrete invariant that splits the moduli space of such fibrations into an infinite set of families.
+As a result, whenever we use the term general we mean general after fixing a family.
+In low degrees most results on birational rigidity concentrate on smooth models, for example stable rationality of very general del Pezzo fibrations in low degrees with smooth total space was recently studied in \cite{KO}.
+Smoothness of the total space is a strong restriction in degrees $1$ and $2$ as they are satisfied in very few families.
+However, a general cubic surface (degree $3$ del Pezzo) fibration has smooth total space, which is no longer true in degrees $1$ and $2$.

 The following is the main result in the literature for birational rigidity of del Pezzo fibrations over $\MP^1$ with smooth total space, which was later improved slightly by Grinenko \cite{Grin2, Grin1, Grin3} and Sobolev \cite{Sobolev}, also with the smoothness condition.

-\begin{Th}[Pukhlikov, \cite{Pukh123}] Let $\pi:X \to \MP^1$ be a del Pezzo fibration of degree $1$, $2$ or $3$, with smooth $X$ and assume generality in degree $3$.
-If $K_X^2$ is not in the interior of the Mori cone of effective $1$-cycles $\overline{\NE}(X)^o$, then $X$ is birationally rigid.
+\begin{Th}[Pukhlikov, {\cite[Theorem~2.1]{Pukh123}}] Let $\pi:X \to \MP^1$ be a del Pezzo fibration of degree $1$, $2$, or $3$, with smooth $X$, and assume generality in degree $3$.
+If $K_X^2$ is not in the interior of the Mori cone of effective $1$-cycles $\overline{\NE}(X)^o$, then $X$ is birationally rigid. \end{Th}